Skordio/codefest-2025/readme.md

 Once you have node installed, I recommend using pnpm instead of npm.

-To install pnpm, just go [here](https://pnpm.io/installation) and follow the instructions for your system.
+To install pnpm, just go to the [installation page](https://pnpm.io/installation) and follow the instructions for your system.

 Once you have pnpm installed, just run this command while inside the `frontend/` folder: